hopsonhelena/pfsa_asymptomatic/README.md

 ## Input data

-- `data/metadata.tsv` is a reduced export of Supplementary Table 9 containing only columns used by the figure scripts.
+- `data/metadata.tsv` is a reduced Supplementary Table 9 containing
+  only columns used by the figure scripts.
-- The VCF, `.sample`, and text files in `data/` are inputs to the HPTEST and SNPTEST launchers.
+- The VCF, `.sample`, and text files in `data/` are inputs to the HPTEST and SNPTEST scripts.

 Figure 3 reads the Cameroon Pfsa1/Pfsa3 estimates directly from `results/hptest/hbb_vs_Pf_no_covariates.hptest.csv`.